As You Like It (2006 film)

-As You Like It is a 2006 romance film written and directed by Kenneth Branagh, based on William Shakespeare's play of the same name.
+As You Like It is a 2006 romance film written and directed by Kenneth Branagh, and based on William Shakespeare's play of the same name.
 The film stars Romola Garai, Bryce Dallas Howard, Kevin Kline, Adrian Lester, Janet McTeer, Alfred Molina, David Oyelowo and Brian Blessed in a dual role.

-Transferring the play's setting to a late 19th-century European colony in Japan after the Meiji Restoration, filming took place at Shepperton Film Studios and at the never-before-filmed gardens of Wakehurst Place.
-Produced by The Shakespeare Film Company and financed by HBO Films and BBC Films, it is the fifth and to date, the most recent Shakespeare adaptation by Branagh, and the only one not to feature Branagh himself in the cast, though he has a vocal cameo towards the end of the film.
+The film transferred the play's setting to a late 19th-century European colony in Japan after the Meiji Restoration.
+Filming took place at Shepperton Film Studios and at the never-before-filmed gardens of Wakehurst Place.
+Produced by The Shakespeare Film Company and financed by HBO Films and BBC Films, it is the fifth Shakespeare adaptation by Branagh, and the only one not to feature Branagh himself in the cast, though he has a vocal cameo towards the end of the film.

 The film premiered in Italy on 1 September 2006 before being released by Picturehouse in the United States on 21 August 2007 and by Lionsgate in the United Kingdom on 21 September 2007.
-It received mixed reviews from critics.
+It received mixed reviews.

 The Japanese setting

 Although the film was not made in Japan, Branagh sets the play there during the late nineteenth century among English traders.
 Branagh portrays Duke Senior's court as a British outpost whose ruler admires Japanese culture: although most of the inhabitants wear European clothes, Duke Senior and his brother both wear Japanese clothes.
 Each British lady at the outpost covers her face modestly with a fan, and styles her hair in a Japanese manner.
 When the banished characters travel to the Forest of Arden, both Japanese and western actors portray its inhabitants: Phoebe and William are Japanese, Corin and Audrey are European, while Silvius is a European who wears Japanese clothes.
-Black British actors play the de Boys brothers, Orlando and Oliver, Orlando fights a sumo wrestler.
+Black British actors play the de Boys brothers, Orlando and Oliver.
+Orlando fights a sumo wrestler.

 Branagh invented a prologue in which ninja warriors attack Duke Senior's family as it attends a performance of Kabuki theatre.
 Branagh's prologue defines exactly the moment that Duke Frederick usurps his brother's kingdom, a moment that Shakespeare's play does not.

-The epilogue deliberately interrupts the closing credits with Rosalind's speech, as the camera pans to see Rosalind's actor, Bryce Dallas Howard, walking to her dressing trailer on the film's location.
+The epilogue interrupts the closing credits with Rosalind's speech, as the camera pans to see Rosalind's actor, Bryce Dallas Howard, walking to her dressing trailer on the film's location.

 Despite the cultural transposition, Shakespeare's text and the names of his characters remain the same.
 The film closely follows Shakespeare's plot.
-Although some critics praised the setting, others found it useless and irrelevant since few of the characters are Japanese.
+Although some critics praised the setting, others found it useless and irrelevant since few of the characters were Japanese; most of the characters were European, as they were in the original play.